-Creative Growth is thrilled to announce our inclusion in Art21’s ninth season of “Art in the Twenty-First Century” on PBS.
+Creative Growth is thrilled to be included in Art21’s ninth season of “Art in the Twenty-First Century” on PBS.
 The first nonprofit art center to be featured in Art21, Creative Growth is one of four representatives in the “San Francisco Bay Area” episode alongside fellow Bay Area artists Katy Grannan, Lynn Hershman Leeson, and Stephanie Syjuco.
-Watch a trailer for the episode here.
-The episode premiers on PBS on September 28.
+View the full episode at Art21.org.

 Season 9 (2018) of the Peabody Award-winning Art in the Twenty-First Century television series […] is presented in three parts and reveals the stories of twelve innovators in visual art—and, in a series first, a nonprofit art center—including: Creative Growth Art Center, Nathalie Djurberg & Hans Berg, Olafur Eliasson, David Goldblatt, Katy Grannan, Nicholas Hlobo, Hiwa K, Lynn Hershman Leeson, Zanele Muholi, Susan Philipsz, Robin Rhode, and Stephanie Syjuco.

 Season 9 premieres September 21, 2018 on PBS (check local listings).
 Full episodes and segments can be streamed from Art21.org, PBS.org, and through PBS streaming platforms following each episode’s broadcast premiere.

 Now in its ninth season, Art in the Twenty-First Century is the longest-running contemporary art series anywhere, providing unprecedented access to the greatest creative minds of our time.